Kitura/BlueSSLService/README.md

 * Swift Open Source `swift-5.4-RELEASE` toolchain (**Recommended**)
 * Swift toolchain included in *Xcode Version 11.0 or higher*.

+BlueSSLService version 2.0 and above supports Swift 5.1+.
+See older versions of BlueSSLService for older versions of Swift.

 ### macOS

 * macOS 10.14.6 (*Mojave*) or higher.